ix-ax/AXOpen/src/core/ctrl/README.md

         METHOD PROTECTED OVERRIDE Main
             _mySequencer.Open();

-            // Example of the most simple use of Execute() method of step class, only with coordinator defined.
+            // Example of the most simple use of Execute() method of step class, only with IxCoordinator defined.
             IF _step_1.Execute(_mySequencer) THEN
                 // do something
                 _myCounter := _myCounter + ULINT#1;